zranger1/PixelblazePatterns/README.md

 mirror lighting system, which reproduces the colors of several different light sources.
 It um, sorta snuck in there, and insists on running every April 1.

-## multisegment.js
-Allows you to subdivide an LED strip into multiple, independently controllable segments.
-For each segment, you can control on/off state, color and brightness, and size.
-You can also set per-segment effects and control their speed.

-The slider UI allows you to play with all the settings.
-You can also control each segment via json from an external progam -- it exports an array per segment with each segment's current settings.

-**New:** If you're using multisegment with a home automation system, the sliders may interfere with setup.
-So as of v1.0.2, there is a variable in the pattern that allows you to completely disable the sliders once you've got things set up.
-It's ```useSliderUI``` around line
-80. Set it to 0 to disable sliders, to 1 to enable them.

-Twelve effects are built in.
-They are:

-0. **Default** - render the currently selected solid color
-1. **Glitter** - fast random sparkles in the current color
-2. **Rainbow Bounce** - the default "New Pattern" effect.
-3. **KITT** - because KITT is essential.
-4. **Breathe** - brightness slowly "breathes" up and down
-5. **Slow Color** - slowly changes hue
-6. **Snow** - Occasional icy "sparkles" over current color background.
-7. **Chaser Up** - light moves "up" from start of strip.
-8. **Chaser Down** - light moves "down" from end of strip.
-9. **Strobe** - hideous, but you never known when a rave may occur.
-Be prepared.
-10. **Random Wipe** - random color wipe
-11. **Springy Theater** - theater style chaser lights that also change distance.

 ## cellularautomata1d.js
 Renders elementary cellular automata as described by https://mathworld.wolfram.com/ElementaryCellularAutomaton.html